temporalio/documentation/kb/prometheus-grafana-setup.md

 This article discusses setting up Prometheus and Grafana to view metrics data on Temporal Cluster, Temporal Client, and Temporal Worker performance.

-Each section describes the steps to setting up Prometheus and Grafana, and an example on how you can do this in your local docker-compose Temporal Cluster setup and with the Java SDK.
+Each section describes setting up Prometheus and Grafana, with an example on how you can do this in your local docker-compose Temporal Cluster setup and with the Java SDK.
 If you’re following through with implementing the examples, ensure that you have your local docker-compose set up, added your SDK, and have a sample application to work with (you can clone the SDK samples repositories to get started with).

 - See [Run a dev Cluster](/application-development/foundations#docker-compose) for details on how to set up your local Temporal docker-compose.
 - See [Add your SDK](/application-development/foundations#add-your-sdk) for details on how to add your SDK and get started with samples.
 - Create your own sample from the workshops or tutorials, or [clone an existing sample/or example](/application-development/foundations?lang=java#code-samples).

+To set up Prometheus and Grafana:

+1. Setup Prometheus endpoints for your [Cluster](#cluster-metrics-setup) and [SDK metrics](sdk-metrics-setup).
+2. [Configure Prometheus](#prometheus-configuration) to receive metrics data from your Cluster and SDK Clients.
+   Make sure to test whether you are receiving metrics data on your Prometheus endpoint.
+3. [Setup Grafana](#grafana-configuration) to use Prometheus as a datasource.
+4. Set up your [Grafana dashboard](#grafana-dashboard-setup) with Prometheus queries to display relevant data.

 ## Prometheus setup and configuration